-Dermatological:
+Dermatological

-Serious skin reactions, some of them fatal, including exfoliative dermatitis, Stevens Johnson syndrome, and toxic epidermal necrolysis, have been reported very rarely in association with the use of NSAIDs (see section 4.8).
+Serious skin reactions, some of them fatal, including exfoliative dermatitis, Stevens-Johnson syndrome, and toxic epidermal necrolysis, have been reported very rarely in association with the use of NSAIDs (see section 4.8).
 Patients appear to be at highest risk for these reactions early in the course of the therapy: the onset of the reaction occurring in the majority of cases within the first month of treatment.
-Naproxen should be discontinued at the first appearance of skin risk, mucosal lesions, or any other sign of hypersensitivity.
+The product should be discontinued at the first appearance of skin rash, mucosal lesion, or any other sign of hypersensitivity.